 RECOVERY is a randomised trial among patients hospitalized for COVID-19.
 All eligible patients receive usual standard of care in the participating hospital and are randomly allocated between no additional treatment and one of several active treatment arms.
 Over time, additional treatment arms have been added (see Table).

-The original and final protocol relevant to casirivimab and imdevimab are included in the supplementary material to this publication, together with summaries of the changes made.
+The final protocol relevant to high dose corticosteroids are included in the supplementary material to this publication, together with summaries of the changes made.